Meet the team

 Play Professional Development Coordinator

-I believe play brings comfort, joy and control to children during challenging times.
-For me, play has always been about imagination and storytelling.
-As a child, I loved using small world toys to create adventures with animals.
-I enjoy helping others see the magic of play!
+I believe play offers children comfort, joy, and a sense of control during difficult times.
+For me, play has always been rooted in imagination and storytelling.
+As a child, I loved creating adventures with small-world toys and animal figures.
+Today, I’m passionate about helping others recognise and celebrate the magic of play.

 Marketing and Communications